 Dragoș Hanciu was born in 1993 in Orăștie, a small city from Transylvania, Romania.
 He spent almost half of his life skateboarding and that's how he got in contact with photo and video cameras: cruising on the streets, skating and shooting everything he saw.

 In 2012 he started studying Film Directing at UNATC in Bucharest, where he also had his first contact with analogue cameras.
 This is the turning point where he started taking photography more seriously.
 In 2014, Dragoș made his first short documentary The Floating Bridge featured in several festivals in Romania and Europe.
-Now, after graduating he attend Aristoteles Workshop where he made his second documentary, Ionaș Dreams of Rain which premiered in April 2017 at Visions du Réel.
+Now, after graduating he attend Aristoteles Workshop where he made his second documentary, Ionaș Dreams of Rain which premiered in 2017 at Visions du Réel.
+Three, a co-directed short experimental documentary was selected at Edinburgh Film Festival 2017 and other experimental film festivals in the USA.
 Currently he is in the post-production of his first feature documentary.

 Over the years he kept returning to Orăștie, his hometown to work on his photographic project that led to his first photo exhibition at Die Faerberei Gallery in Munich 2016, and recently, to his first photo-book called Hometown which was partly financed by Romania’s Cultural Fund and also through crowdfunding.

 In 2018 his works - both film and photography - are now part of the traveling exhibition Road Show curated by the contemporary art gallery Schleifmühlgasse 12-14 from Vienna, having exhibitions in Budapest, Timisoara, Belgrade, Zagreb, Lubljana and Vienna.